 (a) Generally.
 You agree to indemnify, defend, release, and hold SPOD and its affiliates, employees, officers, agents, and subcontractors harmless, without limitation, from any liabilities and costs (including reasonable attorney’s fees) resulting from any claims that arise out of or relate to

-(1) Your breach of any term, representation, or warranty of this Contract, including for example Section 2(e) (Acceptable Use Rules) and Section 3 (Usage, Warranties, and Rights to Designs & Fulfillment Information);
+(1) your breach of any term, representation, or warranty of this Contract, including for example Section 2(c) (Your Account Information), Section 2(f) (Acceptable Use Rules), Section 3 (Usage, Warranties, and Rights to Designs & Fulfillment Information and your Usage of the Service) and Section 5(c) (Taxes);

-(2) Liability for taxes, including sales, use, value added, manufacturing, processing, excise or other similar taxes or (import) duties; and
+(2) liability for taxes, including sales, use, value-added, import value-added, manufacturing, processing, excise or other similar taxes or (export or import) duties; and

-(3) the violation of any law, in so far as such claims relate to your Individual Orders or other acts relating to this Contract.
+(3) the violation of any law, in so far as such claims relate to your Individual Orders, your use of SPOD’s Service, or other acts relating to this Contract.

 11. Disclaimer of Warranties and Limitation of Liability